luisgerhorst/ccms/README.md

 CCMS is a Content-Management-System for blogs, it doesn't require any custom backend (such as PHP, Ruby on Rails or node.js).
 This is possible by using [CouchDB](http://couchdb.apache.org)'s HTTP API.
 Another important feature is that the site dynamically loads required contents from the database using JavaScript.
 This means there's no reload while navigating on the blog.

-CCMS is currently in very very early **ALPHA**.
+CCMS is currently in very, very early **ALPHA**.
 If you anyway want to try it just [send me a mail](mailto:luis@luisgerhorst.de) and I'll help you with the installation.
 Thanks!

 # Installation